srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 ![funnel](../images/deepnets/funnel.png)

 Our goal is to find items in the (possible) billions of possible items to present to the user to improve upon given business metrics.
+We do this by modeling the problem as "predicting what the user will watch" with watched items being positive examples and unwatched items being negatives.
+In the next sections, we will detail modeling decisions for various components and data preparation.

 ### Modeling